Jack the Ripper suspects: Further theories

 Some Ripper authors, such as Patricia Cornwell, believe the killer sent letters to the police and press.
 DNA analysis of the gum used on a postage stamp of one of these letters was "inconclusive" and "not forensically reliable".
 The available material has been handled many times and is therefore far too contaminated to provide any meaningful results.
 Moreover, most authorities consider the letters hoaxes.
 Nevertheless, Jeff Mudgett, himself a descendant of notorious American serial killer H. H. Holmes, used these handwriting samples in an attempt to link Holmes to the Ripper case.
-The H. H. Holmes theory is the basis for an eight-part cable TV series entitled American Ripper, which premiered on the History Channel on 11 July 2017.
+The H. H. Holmes theory is the basis for an eight-part cable TV series titled American Ripper, which premiered on the History Channel on 11 July 2017.

 Author Frank Pearse, who purports to have access to a written confession, argues that the murders were performed by a man named John Pavitt Sawyer (who held multiple similarities, such as residence and profession, to alternate suspect George Chapman), as part of an occult Freemason initiation.

 Several theorists suggest that "Jack the Ripper" was actually more than one killer.
 Stephen Knight argued that the murders were a conspiracy involving multiple miscreants, whereas others have proposed that each murder was committed by unconnected individuals acting independently of each other.

 The police of the time believed the Ripper was a local Whitechapel resident.
 His apparent ability to disappear immediately after the killings suggests an intimate knowledge of the Whitechapel neighbourhood, including its back alleys and hiding places.
 However, the population of Whitechapel was largely transient, impoverished and often used aliases.
 There is hardly any record of the lives of its residents.

 In 2023, historian Rod Beattie proposed police officer Bowden Endacott, who had previously been demoted and reassigned to guarding the British Museum after falsely accusing a woman named Elizabeth Cass of being a prostitute.